 This is to choose whether the markup price should be a fixed value on the top of the product price or a percentage of the product price.

-NOTE: this option may not available for all the e-commerce platforms.
+This option may not available for all the e-commerce platforms.

 It indicates which price to add based on the property value.
 For example, if we use the property "Text length" then we can add one or more conditions as follow: